jdoleary/Spellmasons/Notes.md

 # Notes

+Added in v6-ordered-spell-system:

+- What I need is a SYSTEM that is so expressive you can write all spells using it's API without any logic written elsewhere outside of the spell file.
+  - If it can handle obliterate, and swap and others it will be very expressive and powerful
+  - If all "hooks" such as "preDamage" are pure and chained then interrupts such as freeze and shield will be possible
+  - Hooks may have to have their own state (such as shield)
+  - **What if the order that you clicked the spells mattered?
+Like AOE/Swap is different from Swap/AOE**

+---

 Game Design thoughts:
 Each level should be fun, even early on.
 Prevent "doom state" (impossible scenario based on state).
 Randomness adds potential for excitement and narrow escapes.
 Add risk/reward mechanics so users can tune their difficulty.
 Progression feels good.